Why You Need to Avoid a Conviction

 - Temporary impounding of your car at your expense

 - Difficulty in finding other employment or securing loans

 Don't forget, it is possible to avoid a conviction, even if it seems like the evidence is stacked against you.

 With the help of an Atlanta DUI lawyer, you could plead "not guilty" and thereby start the process of formally contesting your DUI charge.
 You are innocent until proven guilty, just as with any other criminal charge.
 Your attorney can challenge your charges by bringing in expert witnesses to review forensic evidence, cross-examining the arresting officer, proving inadmissibility of certain evidence, and many other tactics.

 Through this approach, you could have your charges adjusted or even dismissed if there is no longer sufficient evidence against you.
 Remember, the prosecution must prove your guilt beyond reasonable doubt, which means they need more than just assumptions from a police officer.
 Incorrectly administered tests, violation of procedures, and other minor issues can go a long way to clear your name.

 Call our Atlanta DUI attorney today!

 Distinct from criminal defense, drunk driving defense is unique and requires extensive knowledge of common procedures such as DUI stops, breath and blood testing, regulations for administering sobriety tests and much more.
-Attorney Richard S. Lawson has almost 20 years of experience in the field of DUI defense and can use this to help with your case.
+Attorney Richard S. Lawson has more than 25 years of experience in the field of DUI defense and can use this to help with your case.